Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: Acknowledgements

 \section{Acknowledgements}

-Lorenzo Malerba is warmly acknowledged for initially pointing out the necessity of considering the mixed mobilities in KMC simulations, which initiated this work on their RECD counterpart, as well as Christophe Domain who additionally performed a benchmarking with its own implementation of effective CSS calculation within LAKIMOCA.
-Jean-Paul Crocombette is thanked for his suggestion to think about a "phase-diagram"-like representation of the CSS evolution with the mobility parameter.
-Thomas Jourdan is also acknowledged for collaboration on the implementation into the code CRESCENDO.
+Dr. Lorenzo Malerba is warmly acknowledged for initially pointing out the necessity of considering the mixed mobilities in OKMC simulations, which initiated this work on their RECD counterpart, as well as Dr. Christophe Domain who additionally performed a benchmark with its own implementation of effective CSS calculations within LAKIMOCA.
+Dr. Jean-Paul Crocombette is thanked for his suggestion to think about a "phase-diagram"-like representation of the CSS evolution with the mobility parameters.
+Dr. Thomas Jourdan is also acknowledged for his collaboration on the implementation within the code CRESCENDO.